 - Remove tart and let cool.

-- In a very small saucepan, heat the jam and Poire Williams together.
+- In a SMALL POT, heat the jam and Poire Williams together.
 Brush the jam mixture over the pears to make it glossy.

 - Loosen the tart with a spatula and slide onto a serving tray.